OHI-Northeast/ne-prep/prep/fis/data/readme.md

 `all_species_caught_assessment_summary.csv` created in `5_assessed_species_lookuptable.Rmd`
 - this table lists all species caught in the Northeast, and their assessment status (yes = assessed)

+`nmfs_lobster_state_landings.csv` was downloaded from the [NMFS Commercial Landings website](https://foss.nmfs.noaa.gov/apexfoss/f?p=215:200:15792138817166::NO:::) on Deceber 9, 2017.
+These data are landings for commercially caught American Lobster from 2000 to 2017.
+These will be used to replace the lobster catch data by statistical area.
+After doing comparisons of the landings by stat area data for lobster with the landings reported in the 2015 stock assessment, it's clear that a lot of landings are done in state waters and somehow not captured in the statistical area data.